 Project ID: 34840

-China Eximbank provides $62.187 million buyer’s credit loan for construction and equipping of secondary schools, technical institutes, and administrative centers in Huambo, Juila, Bie, Cunene, Cuando, and Cubango Provinces (linked to #42029)
+China Eximbank provides $62.187 million buyer’s credit loan for construction and equipping of secondary schools, technical institutes, and administrative centers in Huambo, Juila, Bie, Cunene, Cuando, and Cubango Provinces (Linked to Project ID#42029)

 Commitment amount